Table of Contents

 Breathing Stages:

-- Inspiration: Drawing in atmospheric air.
+- Inspiration: Drawing atmospheric air into the lungs.

-- Expiration: Releasing alveolar air.
+- Expiration: Releasing carbon dioxide-rich alveolar air out of the lungs.

 How Air Moves In and Out: